chrishoermann/zod-prisma-types/Readme.md

 ## Migration from `zod-prisma`

-If you are already using `zod-prisma` and want to use the advanced `rich-comments` zod validators please consider the following differences:
+There are a few differences between `zod-prisma` and `zod-prisma-types`.
+The following sections should help you migrate from `zod-prisma` to `zod-prisma-types`.

 ### Generator options